jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

     - question: What is a periodontal plastic surgery or gingivoplasty?
       answer: "<p>Every smile is made up of 3 basic elements: teeth, lips and gums.
-        Gingivoplasty is a procedure that allows correcting the shape, size and thickness of the gums, so that they look thin, delineated and in perfect harmony with the teeth.
-Similarly, it is also possible to almost completely modify the appearance, size and thickness of the lips through a small cosmetic surgery called Cheiloplasty, usually performed by Doctors Specializing in Orofacial Plastic Surgery.</p>\n"
+        Gingivoplasty is a procedure that allows correcting the shape, size and thickness of the gums; so that they look thin, delineated and in perfect harmony with the teeth.
+Similarly, it is also possible to almost completely modify the appearance, size and thickness of the lips through a small cosmetic surgery called Cheiloplasty; usually performed by Doctors Specializing in Orofacial Plastic Surgery.</p>\n"
 clinicCases:
   title: Aesthetic Dentistry - Clinical Cases